mikayelgr/WinTCacheMulti/README.md

 # win_tcache_multi

+For now, the README will be used exclusively for taking notes and useful references.

 - Image dataset for benchmarking can be found at <https://www.kaggle.com/datasets/pankajkumar2002/random-image-sample-dataset>

 > I learned I am trying to build a **macro-benchmark**, trying to measure realistic workloads or real-life situations, whereas a **micro-benchmark** aims to test an individual piece like a critical operation.